FadeDragon/Resume2020/Diagnostics - Windows service/README.md

 1. Go through the list and determine if a service is running
 1. Attempt to restart non-runnning services first
 1. By 10 minutes, a non-running service that did not manage to restart must be alerted to a Slack channel

-  1. double check that alerts are not sent multiple sometimes
+*double check that the same alerts are not sent multiple times

 ### ServicesMetricsJob
-Regularly raises performance metrics to cloud watch.
+Regularly raises performance metrics to cloud watch for visibility to support team.

 1. Have a list of services to check
 1. Go through the list and determine CPU and memory usage
-1. Upload to cloud watch, for naming convention of logs use 'MemoryCPUServicesUsage/<process name>'
+1. Put metric data to cloud watch, for naming convention of logs please use 'MemoryCPUServicesUsage/<process name>'

 # Next steps
 Configure cloud watch alarms for the MemoryCPUServicesUsage related logs